zdiegoramos/wireframe/README.md

 The `<Wireframe/>` component ensures that all elements are positioned correctly in the viewport, based on the components present on each route.
 If `/new` has a left sidebar and a top navbar, the content will be moved down and right, using margins, to prevent the positioned components from covering the content.

-Installation
+## Installation

-1. Add the `wireframe.tsx` file to your shadcn ui folder `@/components/ui`
+1. Add the [`wireframe.tsx`](/src/components/ui/wireframe.tsx) file to your shadcn ui folder `@/components/ui`

-2. Extend your TailwindCSS theme variables
+2. Extend your TailwindCSS theme variables to add the wireframe variables.

 ```css
 @theme {